 “I will tell you exactly what to do and it will improve your health, tai chi, your martial and mental abilities, and will it only take you three minutes a day.”

 Are you on the edge of your seat?
 We were.

 “What is it?” we asked.

-No. He was right.
 I started out strong for a few weeks but eventually began to skip and then abandon the practice.
 Also understand that we spent a weekend working with him and had direct correction.
 Theoretically, I was given the key to improve my practice, I received precise instruction, and the time investment seemed completely doable.
-Why did I fail?

-Without buy-in no one sticks with any practice.
+Without buy-in no one sticks with any meditation practice.

 Bone marrow is the spongy tissue found inside your bones.
 In the larger bones— such as your spine, breastbone, hips, ribs, legs, or skull—bone marrow contains cells that produce approximately 500 billion white blood cells, red blood cells, and platelets per day (hematopoiesis).
 During deep standing meditation, you are asking your large bones and posture to take back your body weight when it is normally held up by furniture and stabilizer muscles.
 This creates intense pressure on these structures and acts as a catalyst for activity.
 Zhan Zhuang puts a flame under the caldron that is directly responsible for your immunity and rebuilding tissue.
 500 billion blood cells!
 The magnitude of the bone marrow’s task is unequaled.
 Pretty elegant training system.

-The best summary of martial improvement from pole standing can be found in Yu Yong Nian’s 201 page “Zhan Zhuang and the Search for Wu.”
+If you are looking for further reading, the best summary of martial improvement from standing meditation can be found in Yu Yong Nian’s 201 page “Zhan Zhuang and the Search for Wu.”

 - With very good basic techniques you can easily grasp application movement, as movements are direct extensions of stances.